vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 sleep (I had gone to sleep around 11 PM) but the unplanned interruption may have slightly disrupted me.

-I overall had a similar qualititative feel as yesterday, with the pain limited to being below the belly, and being a more persistent though lighter-grade pain.
+I overall had a similar qualititative feel as yesterday, with the pain limited to being below the belly button, and being a more persistent though lighter-grade pain.
 I skipped jogging and instead did an administrative trip, that was less intensive but longer.
 After coming back, I continued with admin work so delayed my first meal.

 Around 1:30 PM, I decided to try a second bowel movement to see if it would help me.
 I did have a small bowel movement and felt better after